Loida Garcia-Febo: Career

 Garcia-Febo was the President of Information New Wave, an international charity seeking to enhance the education of minority groups in the US and in developing countries.

+American Library Association

-In April 2017, Garcia-Febo was elected president-elect of the American Library Association 2018–2019.
-Garcia-Febo completed a national tour of libraries during her presidential term leading the Libraries = Strong Communities national advocacy initiative.
-Garcia-Febo represented the American Library Association at Generation Code: Born in the Library interactive exhibition presenting to the members of the European Parliament.
+Garcia-Febo was elected president of the American Library Association for 2018–2019.
+She made a national tour of libraries during her presidential term leading the "Libraries = Strong Communities" national advocacy initiative.
+She represented the American Library Association at "Generation Code: Born in the Library" interactive exhibition presenting to the members of the European Parliament.

-In June 2020, Garcia-Febo was elected to the board of trustees for the Freedom to Read Foundation.
-She also chairs the American Library Association Task Force on United Nations 2030 Sustainable Development Goals.
+She was elected to the board of trustees for the Freedom to Read Foundation in June 2020.

+She chairs the American Library Association Task Force on United Nations 2030 Sustainable Development Goals.